rl1987/trickster.dev/tricksterblog/content/post/how-to-scrape-zillow-with-python-and-scrapy.md

         yield scrapy.Request(api_url, callback=self.parse_property_list_json)
 ```

-There's two approaches in extracting the search query state.
+There's two ways to extract the search query state.
 One is to use XPath query that looks for JavaScript
 snippet containing substring `searchQueryState`, parsing it into tree structure with js2xml module, then digging up
 the part we need from there (js2xml is a convenient way to convert JS code into XML trees to run XPath queries against
 them).
 Another approach is finding out a commented out JSON in the HTML, removing the comments, parsing it into Python